department-of-veterans-affairs/vagov-content/pages/disability/file-an-appeal/board-of-veterans-appeals.md

 <div class="va-introtext">

-You can request a hearing with a Veterans Law Judge using the Appeal to Board of Veterans' Appeals (VA Form 9).
+When you submit your form to the Board of Veterans' Appeals, you can request a hearing with a Veterans Law Judge.

 </div>